 "Circle of Translational Science"

-Our research begins by obtaining tumor samples, sequencing these samples with various methods of next generation sequencing technologies, identifying de-regulated long non-coding RNAs and their associated protein interactors, then using advanced technologies for their characterization, function, and mechanism, to lastly apply this information for creating novel lncRNA therapies.
+Our research begins by obtaining tumor samples (or available patient data), sequencing these samples with various methods of next generation sequencing technologies, identifying de-regulated long non-coding RNAs and their associated protein interactors, then using advanced technologies for their characterization, function, and mechanism, to lastly apply this information for creating novel lncRNA therapies.

 Washington University in St. Louis

 Department of Medicine

 Division of Oncology